 Spaces may be reserved by one group for a maximum of three (3) consecutive days, twice a semester.
 The space behind the counter area is divided into three sections for use by groups using the corresponding booth.
 The size of each section is 3'6" x 2'2".
 Signs may be hung in front of the designated space or the bar behind the counter; do not hang signs or banners on the back wall.

 Student Organizations and SMU Departments can reserve the Crossing on Reserve SMU.
 For External Groups, find pricing and reservation information for the Crossing here.

 The West Lobby and West Bridge

 University departments, chartered student organizations, and temporary student organizations may reserve a table in the West Bridge through Reserve SMU.
+Vendors or Non-SMU groups may rent a table for promotions or solicitation.
+Please fill out the Vendor Tabling Form if you are an outside organization or group.
 Typical uses of tables include: